+- 1. Press Settings on the touchscreen.

+- 2. Press Software Update.

-- 1. Press the System Update tile. - 2.
-Switch Automatic Updates on.
+- 3. Switch Automatic Updates on or off.

-Note: Over-the Air Updates are enabled by default.
+Note: Over the air updates are enabled by default.

-Note: If you do not want to receive Over-the-Air Updates you can turn them off.
+Note: If you do not want to receive over the air updates you can turn them off.
 You will not be notified of new updates.